-As I look back on my 12 years of collaboration with him and still counting, it gives me a smile on my face and a joy to my heart as it was in this very collaboration that gave me the opportunity to develop and enrich my screenwriting craft.
+As I look back on my 12 years of collaboration with him and still counting, it gives me a smile on my face and a joy to my heart as it was in this very collaboration that allowed me to develop and enrich my screenwriting craft.
 He gave me all the creative freedom to experiment whatever I wanted.
 And for that, I thank him with all my heart.

 My first work with him was 2005 melodrama, Hureemey Inthizaarugai.
 But writing it was the most unconventional in my screenwriting career so far.
 Due to scheduling conflicts of the production, I had to write the third act first and within 08 days.

 In 2005, TV drama of 13 episodes, Kuramey Vadhaai Salaam, which Fatthaah directed was a starring vehicle for newcomer Mariyam Afeefa.
-It was a warm up for her to her leading role in the feature film, Vaa Loabi Engeynama produced by Fatthaah in 2006.
+It was a warm-up for her to her leading role in the feature film, Vaa Loabi Engeynama produced by Fatthaah in 2006.
 The film went on to win a total of 12 accolades at the 5th National Film Awards including Best Picture and Best Actress for Afee.

 On the late morning of 21st February 2006, Fatthaah and I met at West Park to discuss a TV drama of 52 episodes that he was going to produce and direct for TVM under his production banner, Red Productions.
 He already had a concept and a catchy title.
 He also had three actors selected for the lead.
 It was about the ups and downs of the life of two childhood female friends as they grew up on an island.
 He specifically wanted the first 32 episodes to be set in his birth island, Ha.
 Kelai.
 And the remaining episodes in Male’.
 The serial was called Hinithunvelaashey Kalaa.

-Since I love writing on female protagonists, this serial had two, I instantly got hooked on his concept.
+Since I love writing on female protagonists, this serial had two, and I instantly got hooked on his concept.
 It only took me a whole week to outline the entire serial.
 When I presented the outline, he had nothing to add.
 I started writing a day or two later.

-Like yesterday, I still remember the hunger I had, which was over flowing from my mind and heart, when I wrote this serial.
-I was so drowned deep into this world of these two ladies, I even had to set a goal of writing an episode per day since Fatthaah sailed off with his cast and crew to start production.
+Like yesterday, I still remember the hunger I had, which was overflowing from my mind and heart, when I wrote this serial.
+I was so drowned deep into this world of these two ladies, and I even had to set a goal of writing an episode per day since Fatthaah sailed off with his cast and crew to start production.
 And yes, it took me 32 days to finish the needed 32 episodes.

 I remember on weekends waking up in the middle of the night, starts writing and continued until late morning and sometimes until afternoon.
 I was writing non-stop.
-And it is in this very series that I refined my favorite of genre, rom-com.
+And it is in this very series that I refined my favourite of genre, rom-com.
 One of the main characters in this series was Inaa, who’s a bit tomboyish.
 But her interaction with Adeel, a drug addict who’s been banished to her island, has several unforgettable rom-com moments thrown around in several episodes.
 Their parts and the entire series was well received by the public.

-To think about the amount of writing I did for all the serials and films included, it’s like I have written a total of 35 feature length films of 90 minutes.
+To think about the amount of writing I did for all the serials and films included, it’s like I have written a total of 35 feature-length films of 90 minutes.

 Speaking of Hahdhu, it was written back in 2009 as a project he wanted to do with Dash Studio with an entirely different working title, on a simple concept he came up with.
 Due to unforeseen circumstances, the project was shelved.
 Guess it happened for a very good reason.
-Having it halted for 8 years, allowed him to mature, grow and when he gained his confidence, he completely overhauled his visual style.
+Having it halted for eight years, allowed him to mature, grow, and when he gained his confidence, he completely overhauled his visual style.
 I salute him for the risk he has taken for the development of our local film industry and to entertain the audience who complains about local films not meeting their expectations.
 Hahdhu has all the right ingredients to blow out the expectation roof.